uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 Especially for people who are like 2 or 3 years into Big Tech, if that's where you're at -- get out.
 You already unlocked like 80% of the CV potential, and you are literally one interview round away from jobs that are much much better for your well-being - likely outside of Big Tech.

-## It's still the people around you that matter
+## Specific Circumstnaces Matter
 The above narrative is a generalization that applies to most of the careers most of the time.

+One type of cases in which it does not hold are for people who are already highly specialized, and are brought in into an expert slot - such slots typically have a very distinct professional profile and can be seen in the context of a conventional narrow expertise growth path.

+Counterexamples exist and are actually abundant, the reader is cautioned to perform due dilligence.
+Bellow is a common trap:

+## Beware of ðe old switcheroo
-From time to time I hear about teams that are Totally Not
-Like That, often through getting approval for non-standard recruiting/applicant filtering practices.
-They are definitely a great way to get the pros, without a lot of the cons!
+From time to time I hear about teams that are Entirely Not Like That, often through getting approval for non-standard recruiting/applicant filtering practices.
+Joining such a team sounds like a great way to get the pros, without a lot of the cons!
 But --

 It is actually a trap.
-If the team's so great, it means that everybody is trying to join it, which means very few applications do, which means that it's a great prop to be used for bait-and-switch -- you complete the interview round and then hear like "we have enough internal candidates for
-Team Cool, but do join for Team Legacy, and you'll become eligible for Team Cool in 3 years".
-Then in 3 years, you will have burnt out, or Team Cool would have become too cool for anyone with just 3 years of tenure, or maybe you will get what you want at the price of 3 very uninspiring years.
+If the team's so great, it means that everybody is trying to join it, which means very few applications do, which means that deliberately or not, it's actually a bait to be switched.
+The applicant completes the interview round and then is told "we have enough internal candidates for Team Cool, but do join for Team Legacy, and you'll become eligible for Team Cool in 3 years".
+Then in 3 years, you will have burnt out, or Team Cool will have become too cool for anyone with just 3 years of tenure, or maybe you will have gotten what you want at the price of 3 very uninspiring years, which is probably more than Team Cool is worth in any case.

-So while counterexamples exist and are actually abundant, they often do not actually apply to the choices relevant for a person deciding to join the company.

 ## If you need the boost, why don't you give it a try?
 Big Tech jobs are definitely great for your wallet, and they might be just the pivot your career needs to start going in the direction you really are craving